Posted by Author Johnathan Nowakowski on May 01, 2017

 Moreover, just a small fraction of races were even close.
 For example, of all 435 congressional races, only 16 races, or just 3.7%, were decided by less than five percent, while only 15 of the 369 contested races were decided by less than five points.

 Democratic congressional victories were just barely more competitive.
 Of the 194 Democrats elected to the 115th Congress, just 11, or 5.7%, won by less than five points, and only 18 Democrats, or 9.3%, won by less than ten points.
 In contested races, 159 Democrats emerged victorious.
-In those contested races, Under six percent of Democratic candidates, 11 of 159, won by less than five points, and just over nine percent of Democratic candidates, 17 of 159, won by less than ten points.
+In those contested races.
+Under seven percent of Democratic candidates, 11 of 159, won by less than five points, and just over ten percent of Democratic candidates, 17 of 159, won by less than ten points.

 In 2016, Republicans had an unfair structural advantage in terms of seats gained versus vote share.
 Nationally, Republican congressional candidates narrowly defeated Democratic congressional candidates by just over one point, 49.1% to 48%.
 Republicans won the two-party vote by just over one point, 50.55% to 49.45%.
 Yet, Republicans won over 55% of U.S. House seats.
 Under a purely proportional system, Republicans would have won just 220 seats, to the Democrats 215 seats.
 Still, the four and one-half point gap between seats won and votes won is small compared to certain state results.